wieslawsoltes/Dock/README.md

 * [Documentation index](docs/README.md)
 * Sample applications can be found under the [samples](samples/) directory which illustrate each approach in a working project.
+* Tab strips display a preview item while dragging dockables to show the insertion point.

 * [GitHub source code repository.](https://github.com/wieslawsoltes/Dock)